We appreciate our customers and we all know it is important to thank them. Yet, do we do it in the best way and at the best time?

 7. Give a Great Read

-Look at the books that you’ve read that have made a big impact in your life or business.
+Look at the books that you’ve read that made a big impact in your life or business.
 Give one as a gift to your clients.
 This offers your clients insights about your company culture and gives you the opportunity to open the line of communication for future discussion about the book.
 Don’t forget to write a personalized note that goes inside or with the book, so your clients know it’s a thank you meant just for them!

 8. Spotlight Clients